oap-project/gazelle_plugin/arrow-data-source/README.md

 ```

 ### Example on integrating with hive metastore
-hive metastore is commonly used in thrift-server based testing, arrow data source also supports this.
-Here's one example on how to create metadata table for TPCH tables:
+Hive metastore is commonly used in thrift-server based setup, arrow data source also supports this case.
+The APIs are little different than vanilla Spark.
+Here's one example on how to create metadata table for parqute based TPCH tables:
 ```
 // create a database first, otherwise those tables will be stored in default database spark.sql("create database testtpch;").show